-- Assume responsibility for the successful implementation of the Standards. - Develop or assist in developing related (classroom or lab) instruction programs. - Review each apprentice's progress at least once every six months. - o Re-rates - Academic Plans - Corrective Actions - Discipline Probationary Periods - Report all meeting minutes to the Apprenticeship and Training Division (ATD) of Oregon Labor & Industry (OL&I). - Hear and rule upon apprentice and training agent complaints. - Determine the quantity and quality of on-the-job training. - Develop Equal Employment Opportunity guidelines and implement appropriate Affirmative Action plans and Anti-Harassment Policies and Procedures. - Maintain apprenticeship records for a minimum of five years. - Establish qualifications for applicants.
+- Assume responsibility for the successful implementation of the Standards. - Develop or assist in developing related (classroom or lab) instruction programs. - Review each apprentice's progress at least once every six months. - Rerates - o Academic Plans - Corrective Actions - Discipline Probationary Periods - Report all meeting minutes to the Apprenticeship and Training Division (ATD) of the Bureau of Labor & Industry. - Hear and rule upon apprentice and training agent complaints. - Determine the quantity and quality of on-the-job training. - Develop Equal Employment Opportunity guidelines and implement appropriate Affirmative Action plans and Anti-Harassment Policies and Procedures. - Maintain apprenticeship records for a minimum of five years. - Establish qualifications for applicants. - Advertise and promote apprenticeship openings. - Select successful apprenticeship applicants based upon specified selection methods. - Approve apprenticeship agreements for selected applicants. - Approve training agents and remove such approval when appropriate.

-- Advertise and promote apprenticeship openings. - Select successful apprenticeship applicants based upon specified selection methods. - Approve apprenticeship agreements for selected applicants. - Approve training agents and remove such approval when appropriate. - Annually determine the average journey wage for participating employers. - Abide by all rules and policies of the OSATC.
+- Annually determine the average journey wage for participating employers. - Abide by all rules and policies of the OSATC.